aosabook/500lines/cluster/cluster.markdown

 Multi-Paxos builds on this foundation by agreeing on a numbered sequence of facts, one at a time.
 To implement a distributed state machine, we use Multi-Paxos to agree on each state-machine input, and execute them in sequence.

-[^parttime]: Leslie Lamport.
-The part-time parliament.
-ACM Transactions on Computer Systems, 16(2):133–169, May 1998.
+[^parttime]: L. Lamport, "The Part-Time Parliament," ACM Transactions on Computer Systems, 16(2):133–169, May 1998.

 ### Simple Paxos